MissyRatty/Design-Patterns-Code-Samples/GOFDesignPatterns/Structural/ReadMe.txt

  => Make changes accordingly depending on the outcome of the checks above.

  Our application should be able to do the above seamlessly.

+ Proxy:
+ Proxy is a class which is used to limit access to another class.
+ Provides a placeholder for another object to control access to it.
+ Its an object that represents another object

+ Participants of Proxy Pattern:
+ Real Subject : The existing class you want to control access to it through the proxy class.

+ Subject : A common interface that your existing class (real subject) implements, and one that your new proxy class will also inherit.
+This way, wherever you'd have used your real subject object, you can now use your proxy class in its place, as they two classes will now share a common interface.

+ Proxy: A new class that inherits from the ISubject interface, keeps an object reference to the real subject.
+It controls access to the real subject and could be responsible for the creation and deleting of it.

+ Other Responsibilities depends on the kind of Proxy:
+ These are =>
+ - Remote Proxies:  they encode a request and its args and sends the encoded request to the real subject in a different address space.
+ - Virtual Proxies: they cache additional information about the real subject so that they can postpone accessing it. e.g: an ImageProxy can cache all the real images, so that when a request comes in for an image, it can now quickly return one of the cached images rather than go draw the original image again.
+ - Protection Proxies: checks that the caller has the right permissions required to perform that request.

+ Client : Your client code that makes the call to the proxy.

+ When ?
+ - for security reasons when an object is let's say intensive to create or that object is in a remote location, you'd like to have a proxy or a thing that sort of decides what methods / fields are available from that outside object.